|This article is incomplete.

 Areas of Interest

 In the northern part of the Baixo Alentejo the best birding area lies in the triangle between the towns of Mourao, Moura and Barrancos.
 In addition to the steppe species found further south this area has an excellent raptor list with Red Kite, Black Kite and Black-shouldered Kite and Montagu's Harrier.
-The rockier areas particularly near Barrancos have Egyptian Vulture and Black Vulture, Short-toed Eagle and Booted Eagle and small numbers of Spanish Imperial Eagle and Golden Eagle.
+The rockier areas particularly near Barrancos have Egyptian Vulture and Eurasian Black Vulture, Short-toed Eagle and Booted Eagle and small numbers of Spanish Imperial Eagle and Golden Eagle.
 Blue Rock Thrush, Eurasian Crag Martin, Rock Sparrow and Rock Bunting are among the passerines found in the gorges.

 One of the best of the hilly areas is Mt Foia where Rock Bunting, Blue Rock Thrush, Ring Ouzel and even Alpine Accentor can be seen in winter.
-Woodlands on the lower slopes hold Lesser Spotted Woodpecker, Crested Tit and Firecrest.
+Woodlands on the lower slopes hold Lesser Spotted Woodpecker, Crested Tit and Common Firecrest.

 Access and Facilities